What to Say When you Talk to Yourself

 Dear Self,

-As I embark on this journey of surgery recovery, I want to remind you of the strength and resilience that reside within you.
+As I embark on this adventure of surgery recovery, I want to remind you of the strength and resilience that reside within you.
 It's natural to feel uncertain and overwhelmed, but remember that you've faced challenges before and emerged even stronger.

 In the moments of doubt and discomfort, I want you to speak words of healing and hope to yourself.
 Remind yourself that this recovery period is temporary, and each day brings you closer to renewed health and vitality.